v1ct0r/Kommunicate-Web-SDK/README.md

 **Mailbox:** A simple and powerful team inbox for ticketing, managing, receiving and replying to all your customer support emails.

-**Integrations:** Easily move data between Kommunicate and your other favorite apps.
+**Integrations:** Easily move data between Snap and your other favorite apps.
 Integrate your favorite CRM, knowledge base software and other apps.

 **Conversation Routing:** Select routing rules for incoming conversations for both your agents and bots.
 Choose between automatic assignments or to notify all.